astralarya/history/README.md

 where START and END are strings understood by `date`.
 A single day may be specified by "[DATE]".

-An "@" is used to specify user or host.
+An "@" is used to specify user or host filters.
-A ":" is used to specify directory.
+A ":" is used to specify the directory filter.
+"::" excludes subdirectories.

 All three commands allow selecting from the 10 most recent entries matching the filters by adding `!` to the command (ex. `h!`).